Every great digital marketing system combines three things.

 Optimizing your digital marketing for search engine rankings, more sales per visit, and better return from advertisements is complicated.
-But Northcutt has simplified it better than anybody I've ever seen.
+But Northcutt has streamlined it into an art.

-Across our proprietary digital marketing audit system of 24 step-by-step checklists, we've laid out all of the tricks in a purely action-focused format.
-This is partially based on fact-checking every theory on how Google ranks websites, which includes many of our own scientific studies.
+Across our proprietary digital marketing audit system of 24 step-by-step checklists, we've itemized all of the tricks and pitfalls in a purely action-focused format.
+This is based on thorough research, including our 25,000-word fact-check on how Google ranks websites and many of our own scientific studies.

 There is a ton of work to be done.
 Too much to do at one time.
 Meanwhile, digital marketing, your brand, and your web presence are evolving.
 So it's important to prioritize.

 You can browse the checklists here if you want to dive deep.
 Basically, each audit fits under one of these umbrellas.

-- Core & Long-Tail Matrix: What 10-15 keywords are your best, long-term targets.
-And, what are the millions permutations that stem.
+- Core & Long-Tail Matrix: What 10-15 keywords are your best, long-term targets?
+And, what are the millions keyword permutations that include them?
 Breed these into all core brand content and the site's architecture.
 Build new content if you need to (often, you will).

 - Low-Hanging Fruit: What keywords just need a little extra attention to get to #1?
 For best results,

 Core SEO: These six audits are critical for getting search traffic to a site.
 I've repeatedly seen brands multiply their search revenue this way; without spend a dime on ads or link-getting campaigns.
 Truth is, it's still a lot easier to do things wrong than right with Google, and you don't know what you don't know.
 These 300 or so odd steps reveal what's most broken.